Multi-Modal Automatic Prosody Annotation with Contrastive Pretraining of SSWP: Results

 \subsection{Objective Evaluation}

 The results of our proposed work, compared with previous benchmarks, are shown in Table \ref{tab:result}.
 Due to limited space, the results of IPH boundary are not listed since they are all 0.99-1.00 in terms of f1 score.
+The results of LW boundary is not listed either as it is the default tag with an f1 score of 0.97-0.98.
+Different prosodic boundary annotators mainly differ in PW and PPH boundaries detection.

-Our \textbf{Proposed Work} improves the \textbf{Multi-modal Baseline}, by 0.20-0.29 and 0.11-0.18 f1 score of PW and PPH boundaries respectively across all three annotation scenarios.
-Additionally, our proposed work achieves near human expert annotation accuracy on the f1 score of PPH boundaries, ranging from 0.91 to 0.93.
+Our \texttt{Proposed Work} improves the \texttt{Multi-modal Baseline}, by \textbf{0.20-0.29} and \textbf{0.11-0.18} f1 score of PW and PPH boundaries respectively across all three annotation scenarios.
+Additionally, our proposed work achieves near-human expert annotation accuracy on the f1 score of PPH boundaries, ranging between 0.91-0.93.
 These results demonstrate both higher performance and broader applicability of our proposed work.
-Moreover, our proposed work is of higher resilience to data scarcity.
-In low resource scenario seen speaker scenario, the efficacy of the multi-modal baseline vanishes compared with text baseline, while our proposed work can achieve remarkable 0.29 and 0.18 f1 score gain for PW and PPH boundaries respectively.
-Objective results prove that our proposed work, despite being smaller in model size, is of better performance, broader applicability, and higher resilience to data scarcity.
-Codes and demos are available at \texttt{https://jzmzhong.github.io/Automatic-Prosody-\\Annotator-With-SSWP-CLAP/}.
+Moreover, our proposed work has higher resilience to data scarcity.
+In low resource seen speaker scenario, the efficacy of the multi-modal baseline vanishes compared with text baseline, while our proposed work can achieve remarkable 0.29 and 0.18 f1 score gain for PW and PPH boundaries respectively.
+Objective results prove that our proposed work, despite being smaller in model size, gives better performance, broader applicability, and higher resilience to data scarcity.